vishvAsa/notes/history/homo/sapiens/Aryan/kentum/mediterranian/articles/julian_by_vidal/1_Youth/V.md

 That was the first time I heard the name of the man who was to mean so much to me as thinker and teacher.
 Not very interested, I asked who Libanius was.

-"An Antiochene—and we know what *they* are like.
+> "An Antiochene—and we know what *they* are like.
 He studied at Athens.
 Then he came here to teach.
 That was about twelve years ago.
 He was young.
 He was bad-mannered to his colleagues, to those of us who were, if not wiser, at least more experienced than he."
 Nicocles made a sound like an insect's wings rustling on a summer day—laughter?
 "He was also tactless about religion.
 All the great teachers here are Christian.
 He was not.
 Like so many who go to Athens \(and I deplore, if I may say so, *your* desire to study there\), Libanius prefers the empty ways of our ancestors.
 He calls himself a Hellenist, preferring Plato to the gospels, Homer to the old testament.
 In his four years here he completely disrupted the academic community.
 He was always making trouble.
 Such a vain man\!
 Why, he even prepared a paper for the Emperor on the teaching of Greek, suggesting *changes* in our curriculum\!
 I'm glad to say he left us eight years ago, under a cloud."

 "What sort of cloud?"
 I was oddly intrigued by this recital.
-Oddly, because academics everywhere are

-for ever attacking one another, and I had long since learned that one must never believe what any teacher says of another.
+Oddly, because academics everywhere are for ever attacking one another, and I had long since learned that one must never believe what any teacher says of another.+++(4)+++

-"He was involved with a girl, the daughter of a senator.
+> "He was involved with a girl, the daughter of a senator.
 He was to give her private instruction in the classics.
 Instead, he made her pregnant.
 Her family complained.
 So the Emperor, to save the reputation of the girl and her family, a very important family \(you would know who they are if I told you, which I must not\)… the Augustus exiled Libanius from the capital."

 "Where is Libanius now?"

-"At Nicomedia, where as usual he is making himself difficult.
+> "At Nicomedia, where as usual he is making himself difficult.
 He has a passion to be noticed."

 The more Nicocles denounced Libanius, the more interested I became in him.
 I decided I must meet him.

 But how?
-Libanius could not come to Constantinople and I could not go to Nicomedia.
+Libanius could not come to Constantinople and I could not go to Nicomedia+++(→ next to Constantinople)+++.
 Fortunately, I had an ally.
 I liked the Armenian eunuch Eutherius as much as I disliked Nicocles.
 Eutherius taught me court ceremonial three times a week.
 He was a grave man of natural dignity who did not look or sound like a eunuch.
 His beard was normal.
 His voice was low.
 He had been cut at the age of twenty, so he had known what it was to be a man.
 He once told me in grisly detail how he had almost died during the operation, "from loss of blood, because the older you are, the more dangerous the operation is.
 But I have been happy.
 I have had an interesting life.
 And there is something to be said for not wasting one's time in the pursuit of sexual pleasure."
 But though this was true of Eutherius, it was not true of all eunuchs, especially those at the palace.
 Despite their incapacity, eunuchs are capable of sexual activity, as I one day witnessed, in a scene I shall describe in its proper place.

 When I told Eutherius that I wanted to go to Nicomedia, he agreed to conduct the intricate negotiations with the Chamberlain's office.
 Letters were exchanged daily between my household and the palace.
-Eutherius was often in the absurd position of writing, first, my letter of request, and then Eusebius's elaborate letter of reiection.
-"It is good practice for me," said Eutherius wearily, as the months dragged on.
+Eutherius was often in the absurd position of writing, first, my letter of request, and then Eusebius's elaborate letter of reiection+++(=rejection)+++.
+"It is good practice for me," said Eutherius wearily, as the months dragged on.+++(4)+++

 Shortly after New Year 349 Eusebius agreed to let me go to Nicomedia on condition that I do not attend the lectures of Libanius.
 As Nicocles put it, "Just as we protect our young from those who suffer from the fever, so we must protect them from dangerous ideas, not to mention poor rhetoric.
 As stylist, Libanius has a tendency to facetiousness which you would find most boring.
 As philosopher, he is dangerously committed to the foolish past."